Why Top-Level Programmers Leave Companies

 1. Your boss has no idea what you do.
-While many managers of programming departments have moved up the ranks, there are still some who have simply been placed in their role for management reasons not for technical skills.
+While many managers of programming departments have moved up the ranks, there are still some who have simply been placed in their roles for management reasons, not for technical skills.
 You won’t find that at Oyova.
 We all speak geek here.

 3. You don’t have the resources you need to do your job.
 Working with faulty equipment, being understaffed, or not having the right technology are common reasons programmers look for greener pastures.
 We love tech here, so we ensure the right tools and technology are in place to make our employees as efficient as possible.

 4. There’s no innovation.
 Stagnation never breeds content employees.
 We challenge each other every day.

 5. There’s no room for advancement.
 Many people believe programmers are happy coding forever.
 While that may be true of some, we look for the best and the brightest developers who are always interested in growth and new responsibilities.